m-jahn/m-jahn.github.io/index.md

 ### News

+#### 2024-10-08 | New paper on energy metabolism of *Cupriavidus necator* published in [AEM](https://doi.org/10.1128/aem.00748-24)

+We published our second paper about *C.necator* using a barcoded transposon library to study its energy metabolism.
+This is not only a continuation of [our previous work](https://elifesciences.org/articles/69019) but also a systematic survey in the spirit of the landmark paper by R. Cramm, 2008 -- in this extensive review, the author meticulously collected all known information about the energy metabolism of this interesting organism.
+Our work investigated the relative importance of all formate dehydrogenases, hydrogenases, and electron transport chain complexes *experimentally*, with several remarkable findings.
+This study was a fruitful collaboration between three groups that I am sincerely grateful for, [Paul Hudsons lab](https://www.hudsonlab.se/), [Oliver Lenz' lab](https://www.tu.berlin/biophys-chemie/lenz-lab/), and [Emmanuelle Charpentier's lab](https://www.mpusp.mpg.de/).

 #### 2023-07-26 | New CRISPRi library paper published in [The Plant Cell](https://doi.org/10.1093/plcell/koad208)

 Very happy that our newest CRISPRi library paper was finally published in The Plant Cell (Oxford University Press).